-KRRC will pay for a 9-inch chipper and dump bed trailer combo and a base model truck to haul it that will be owned and maintained by FSCSC to provide frequent and consistent assistance with defensible space to the local community.
+As specified in a cooperative agreement with FSCSC, the Renewal Corporation will pay for a 9-inch chipper and dump bed trailer combo and a base model truck to haul it that will be owned and maintained by FSCSC to provide frequent and consistent assistance with defensible space to the local community.
 Defensible space, which is a legal requirement in California and Oregon and a top priority for many groups in Siskiyou County (Siskiyou County, 2019), can significantly reduce the risk of structure fires.
-Cal Fire urges private landowners to reduce fuels around their structures (Cal Fire, 2019), and the chipper would aid in that effort.
+CalFire urges private landowners to reduce fuels around their structures (CalFire, 2019), and the chipper would aid in that effort.
 FSCSC would administer the use of the chipper and be responsible for maintenance and for scheduling and staffing chipping events.

-6.4.3 Hydrant System
+6.4.3 Copco Lake Hydrant System

 The water supply for the existing gravity fed hydrant system at Copco Lake (Figure 13) is maintained by storage tank fed by a groundwater well.
-This system is not expected to be affected by the drawdown of the reservoirs or the removal of the dam.
-If directed by Cal Fire, KRRC will ensure its functionality through license surrender.
+This system is not expected to be affected by the drawdown of the reservoirs or the removal of the dams.
+The Renewal Corporation does not propose any improvement in this system.
+If directed by CalFire, the Renewal Corporation will ensure that the loss of the reservoirs does not affect the system's functionality through license surrender.